UNIVERSE-HPC/course-material/software_project_management/continuous_integration/code_coverage.md

 You will see a token of the form `CODECOV_TOKEN=XXXXXXXXXX`.
 This token will allow your GitHub Actions workflow to communicate with Codecov.
-It is not strictly needed if your repository is public, but let's run through the process of setting it up anway.
+It is not strictly needed if your repository is public, but let's run through the process of setting it up anyway.

-1. To to your repository on GitHub
+1. Go to your repository on GitHub
 1. Go to _Settings_
 1. On the left, go to _Secrets and variables_ then to _Actions_
 1. Click _New repository secret_